Nidigattu Sanjay

-Recently, the Policeman was assigned a very sensitive role of Special Officer to monitor 2021 Andhra Pradesh local elections.
+Earlier in 2021, the Policeman was assigned a very sensitive role of Special Officer to monitor 2021 Andhra Pradesh local elections.
 He was appointed by State Election Commissioner, N. Ramesh Kumar, IAS.
 His brief included not only overseeing security arrangements for elections, and also apprising State Election Commission on efforts to contain malpractices.
 The election exercise, which was held over four phases in February 2021, with a mechanism to receive and redress complaints.
 Along with Ramesh Kumar, Sanjay toured the state, initiating confidence-building measures among voters.

 Education

 After schooling and collegiate studies in Visakhapatnam and New Delhi, he took a diploma in mechanical engineering, Sanjay joined Visakhapatnam Steel Plant, where he worked for nearly 8 years.
 He also pursued a course in law from Andhra University, Waltair.
 With his father's inspiration, he prepared for civil services.

 In the late nineties, Sanjay got selected to Indian Police Service and was trained in Lal Bahadur Shastri National Academy of Administration, Mussorie and Sardar Vallabhbhai Patel National Police Academy, Shivarampally.
 He was a Regular Recruit of 50th group of recruits at Police Academy, when it was under incumbency of Trinath Mishra, IPS.